Approval-Based Voting with Mixed Goods: EJR Notions and Rules

 \begin{example} Consider the instance in \Cref{fig:example-instance}.
 We have $n/\alpha = 1$, and Step~2 of GreedyEJR-M chooses $t^* = 1$, along with (as one possibility) $N^* = \{1\}$ and $R^* = \{g_1\}$.
 We are left with $N' = \{2\}$, and the next iteration of Step~2 chooses $t^* = 1$, $N^* = \{2\}$, and $R^* = \{g_2\}$.
 Finally, the rule returns $R' = \{g_1,g_2\}$. \end{example}

 \begin{theorem} The GreedyEJR-M rule satisfies EJR-M (and therefore EJR-1). \end{theorem}

 \begin{proof} By \Cref{cor:EJR-M-EJR-1}, it suffices to prove the claim for EJR-M. We break the proof into the following four parts. \begin{itemize} \item \emph{The procedure is well-defined.} To this end, we must show that the largest nonnegative real number $t^*$ in Step~2 always exists.
-Observe that for each group of agents $X\subseteq N'$, the set
+Observe that for each nonempty group of agents $X\subseteq N'$, the set

 is a union of a finite number of (possibly degenerate) closed intervals, and is nonempty because $0\in T_X$.
 Therefore, $T_X$ has a maximum.
-The value $t^*$ chosen in Step~2 is then the largest among the maxima of $T_X$ across all $X\subseteq N'$. \item \emph{The procedure always terminates.} This is because each iteration of Step~2 removes at least one agent from $N'$. \item \emph{The procedure returns an allocation $R'$ with $s(R') \le \alpha$.} Indeed, if an iteration of Step~2 uses value $t^*$, it removes at least $t^*\cdot n/\alpha$ agents from $N'$ and adds a resource of size at most~$t^*$ to $R'$.
+The value $t^*$ chosen in Step~2 is then the largest among the maxima of $T_X$ across all nonempty $X\subseteq N'$. \item \emph{The procedure always terminates.} This is because each iteration of Step~2 removes at least one agent from $N'$. \item \emph{The procedure returns an allocation $R'$ with $s(R') \le \alpha$.} Indeed, if an iteration of Step~2 uses value $t^*$, it removes\footnote{If $t^* = 0$, the iteration still removes at least one agent from $N'$, but we do not need this fact here.} at least $t^*\cdot n/\alpha$ agents from $N'$ and adds a resource of size at most~$t^*$ to $R'$.
 Since only $n$ agents can be removed in total, the added resource has size at most $\alpha$. \item \emph{The returned allocation $R'$ satisfies EJR-M.} Assume for contradiction that for some group $X$, \Cref{def:EJR-M} fails for $X$ and parameter $t$.
 Consider the moment after the procedure removed the last group with parameter $t^* \ge t$.
 If no agent in $X$ has been removed, the procedure should have removed $X$ with parameter $t$, a contradiction.
 Else, some agent $j\in X$ has been removed.
 In this case, the procedure guarantees that $u_j(R') \ge t$, which means that $X$ satisfies \Cref{def:EJR-M} with parameter $t$, again a contradiction. \qedhere \end{itemize} \end{proof}